Canadians Working in the United States

 If you have been publishing, winning awards, speaking at conferences, getting media coverage, or building something noteworthy, sit down and honestly compare your resume to the O-1 criteria.
 You might surprise yourself.

 Important: US immigration rules can change.
-This guide reflects the process as of February 2026.
+This guide reflects the process as of March 2026.
 Always verify current requirements with USCIS before starting your O-1 petition.

 Other ways Canadians can work in the US: TN Visa | L-1 Visa | H-1B Visa | E-1/E-2 Visa